knewbury01/SnipPipeServe/README.md

   * X* files left in this dir will be the failed ones
   * But the corresponding PPA outputs are placed in fails dir

   4) First try to compile snippets with minor modifications.
 Then iteratively try a few other things.
+Further details on what these modifications are can be found [here]().

      $ cd containKeyword
      $ ./pipelineNoWork.sh